-Although ethical issues are rarely out of the headlines for very long, much public 'debate' about ethics in the media is (with occasional honourable exceptions) of very poor quality.
+Although ethical issues are rarely out of the headlines, much public 'debate' about ethics in the media is (with occasional honourable exceptions) of very poor quality.
 It often consists of 'sound-bite' rhetorical assertions followed by counter-assertions, without any real examination of the ethical reasons for either position.
 Our courses will help you to construct, categorise and criticise different ethical arguments and to spot common fallacies.
 As well as introducing you to arguments that others have put forward, our courses allow plenty of opportunity for students to practise putting forward their own arguments and discussing complex moral cases.
 Ethics at Keele is a participatory activity, not a spectator sport!

 The course is open to all those with either a degree in a relevant subject, or appropriate professional qualifications and/or experience.
-Applications are welcome from people with a professional or other serious interest in health care ethics and law, including (but not limited to) doctors, nurses, midwives, health care managers, physiotherapists, radiographers, chaplains, and voluntary workers.
+Applications are welcome from people with a professional or other serious interest in health care ethics and law, including (but not limited to) doctors, nurses, midwives, health care managers, law graduates, physiotherapists, radiographers, chaplains, and voluntary workers.

 Some students may not want to do the whole course.
 An alternative route is to leave after completing the four taught modules.
 Successful completion of these will lead to the award of a Postgraduate Diploma in Medical Ethics and Law.